TrenMA/trenma.github.io/_pages/teaching.md

 * Data Analytics and Machine Learning for Finance (MSc in Financial Technology)

-* Statistical Methods and Hypothesis Testing for Business Analysis (Online MSc in Business Consulting and Analytics)

 * Financial Markets and Investment (BSc in Finance, Accounting and Management)

 ---